depop-archive/archived-python-automock/README.rst

 .. |Build Status| image:: https://circleci.com/gh/depop/python-automock.svg?style=shield&circle-token=ae7b355ec3b18c69d3370898a69932091c43d152
     :alt: Build Status

 There are some things that need to be mocked in unit tests.

-For example API clients for other backend services - we don't want to run an instance of the other service just for our unit tests.
+For example: API clients for other backend services - we don't want to run an instance of the other service just for our unit tests.
 The other service will have its own tests and we only want to test that our code confiorms to the API contract of the other service.
 Similarly for 3rd party services - we don't want our unit tests to connect out over the internet to talk to the 3rd party service (even if they offer a 'sandbox' test environment) for the same reasons as above, and because this is a recipe for flaky tests.

 (There is certainly a role for integration tests which do make live calls to other services, but the bulk of tests won't be this kind and need mocking).